jonasthewolf/gsn2x/doc/src/modular_extension.md

 The architecture view only shows the selected modules and their dependencies.
 THe architecture view is navigable to the module argument view.

+The architecture view only contains the links to the individual module files, if they actually exist when generating the architecture view.

 ![example architecture](examples/modular/architecture.svg)